 Content of the listing prospectus

-1 The content of the listing prospectus is governed by Scheme G, which constitutes an integral part of these Additional Rules.
+1 The content of the listing prospectus is governed by Scheme F, which constitutes an integral part of these Additional Rules.

-2 If the ETPs are subject to foreign law (Art.
+2 Where the terms of a derivative are subject to foreign law (Art.
 6 para.
-2), clear textual reference to that fact, emphasised in bold, must be made on the front cover of the listing prospectus.
-The same applies to cases in which no place of jurisdiction in Switzerland has been designated.
+2), this fact must be stated in a prominent place in the listing prospectus.
+The same applies in the event that a place of jurisdiction is located abroad.
 Where an issuance programme, as described in Art.
-16 para.
-1 point 2, is used, the corresponding statement must be made in the final term sheet.
+21 para.
+1, is used, the statement must be made in the final term sheet.

 Form of the listing prospectus

 1 In derogation of Art.
-29 LR (Form of the listing prospectus), the listing prospectus may take the following alternative forms:
+29 LR, the listing prospectus may take the following alternative forms:

 - a complete listing prospectus for each individual issue ("stand-alone prospectus");

 - a complete issuing prospectus for each individual issue as part of an issuance programme that has been registered with SIX Swiss Exchange in accordance with the registration procedure described in Art.
-7 Directive Procedures Exchange Traded Products, including a final term sheet in accordance with para.
+22, including a final term sheet in accordance with Art.
+21 para.
 3 ("SIX Swiss Exchange-registered issuance programme").

-3 If the issuer produces a listing prospectus as part of a SIX Swiss Exchange-registered issuance programme as described in para.
-1 point 2, then all of the following conditions must be met:
+3 If the issuer produces a listing prospectus as part of a SIX Swiss Exchange-registered issuance programme as described in Art.
+21 para.
+1, then all of the following conditions must be met:

-- the issuance programme must contain all of the information that must be published about the issuer and the guarantor, as well as the general terms and conditions attached to the ETPs, that are required under the LR, ARETP and Scheme G;
+- the issuance programme must contain all of the information that must be published about the issuer (and about the guarantor, where applicable), as stipulated in the LR and in Scheme F, as well as the general terms and conditions attached to the derivatives;

 - the final term sheet must contain all of the definitive conditions for the issue in question;